Hiram I. Bearss: Early life and education

+He married Louise Middleton in 1904, and they had one daughter.

 Military career

-Bearss was commissioned in the United States Marine Corps on 26 May 1899 and was promoted to the rank of captain on 23 July 1900.
+Bearss was commissioned in the United States Marine Corps on May 26, 1899, and was promoted to the rank of captain on July 23, 1900.
 In 1901 he was stationed in the Philippines where he earned the Medal of Honor for heroism in combat on the island of Samar where he led a successful attack on a heavily defended insurgent position.

 During World War I, Bearss had risen to the rank of colonel and served in France as commander of the 5th Marine Regiment, taking over from Charles A. Doyen, part of the 4th Marine Brigade.
 Wendell Cushing Neville took over from him in January 1918.
 He later commanded the 102nd Infantry (a unit of the Army's 26th Division) at Marcheville in 1918, for which he was awarded the Distinguished Service Cross and the Navy Distinguished Service Medal.

+Later life and death

 Bearss retired from the Marine Corps in 1919 and made his residence in his home state of Indiana.

+In December 1922, he was involved in an altercation with members of the Ku Klux Klan who surrounded his car during a parade they were holding in Peru, Indiana.
+He forced them back by brandishing a wrench and shouting "Come on you Kluxers, one and all; I'll take on the lot of you."

 He was a delegate from Indiana to the 1936 Republican National Convention.

-Death

-Bearss died August 28, 1938, in an automobile collision in Columbia City, Indiana, while en route from Chicago to Peru, Indiana.
+Bearss died August 27, 1938, in an automobile collision in Columbia City, Indiana, while en route from Chicago to Peru, Indiana.
 He was buried there in Mount Hope Cemetery.

 Awards and honors

-Military decorations

 Bearss received 19 military decorations in his 20 years of service including several for his actions in combat.
 These include decorations from the United States and other countries.
 From the United States he received the Medal of Honor, Distinguished Service Cross, Navy Distinguished Service Medal and the Army Distinguished Service Medal.

 In addition to these decorations he also received awards from other countries for his conduct in battle from France, Belgium and Italy.
 From France he received the Légion d'honneur officer class and the Fourragère.
 He also received the Croix de Guerre with two palms from France as well as the Italian War Merit Cross and the Belgian Croix de Guerre.

-He also received campaign medals for the various wars and battles he fought in which included the Navy Expeditionary Medal with three numerals, Spanish Campaign Medal, Philippine Campaign Medal, Mexican Service Medal, Dominican Campaign Medal, World War I Victory Medal with battle clasps for Aisne, Aisne-Marne and St. Mihiel and the Meuse-Argonne defensive clasp.
+He also received campaign medals for the various wars and battles he fought in which included the Navy Expeditionary Medal with three numerals, Spanish Campaign Medal, Philippine Campaign Medal, Mexican Service Medal, Dominican Campaign Medal, World War I Victory Medal with battle clasps for Aisne, Aisne-Marne and St. Mihiel, Meuse-Argonne and the defensive sector clasp.